Request a document

 The controller is the BEREC Office.

-The purpose of the processing operation is to ensure appropriate treatment of requests for access to documents or information.
+The purpose of the processing operation is to ensure appropriate treatment of applications for access to documents and requests for information.

-- Non-compulsory information in the on-line form for access to documents: occupation, organisation on behalf of which the request is submitted, telephone, phone number, fax number;
+- All personal data provided by the applicant when communicating with the BEREC Office in the context of applications for access to documents and requests for information, such as occupation, organisation on behalf of which the application or request is submitted, telephone, mobile phone number, fax number;

-- Data that appear on the requested documents or information.
+- Personal data that appear on the requested documents or information.

-The data subjects are natural persons or any individual acting on behalf of a legal person who submits a request for access to documents or information and any natural person whose identity appears on the documents or information requested.
+The data subjects are natural persons or any individual acting on behalf of a legal person who submits an application for access to documents or request for information and any natural person whose identity appears on the documents or information requested.

-The data subjects have the right of access and the right to rectify their data.
+Data subjects have the right of access and the right to rectify their personal data.
 Any such request should be addressed to the BEREC Office at the following mailbox firstname.lastname@example.org and treated within 15 working days.

-The data subjects have the right to recourse to the BEREC Office Data Protection Officer (email@example.com) if you consider that your rights under Regulation 45/2001 have been infringed as a result of the processing of your personal data, and, to the EDPS at: https://secure.edps.europa.eu/EDPSWEB/edps/lang/en/EDPS
+Data subjects have the right to recourse to the BEREC Office Data Protection Officer (email@example.com) and/or to the European Data Protection Supervisor (https://secure.edps.europa.eu/EDPSWEB/edps/lang/en/EDPS) if they consider that their rights under Regulation 45/2001 have been infringed.